 “Being able to slice our brand data by geo, demographic and stage of the funnel means we can see where there’s clear space or where we’re losing ground.
 We’ve made several programming, channel and messaging decisions based on this data and then refreshed Tracksuit (far too often I’m told) to validate the activity,” Matt says.

 Brand salience, the degree to which someone associates a brand with particular attributes, has been instrumental to Software's success and one of the key measures Matt has tapped into in Tracksuit.
-“We have made a conscious effort to double down on the “customised” and “medical convenience” pillars of the brand.
+“We have made a conscious effort to double down on the “customized” and “medical convenience” pillars of the brand.
 It’s been pleasing to see the strength in association with 'customisation', 'convenience' and 'efficacy',” he says.

 Tracksuit has given Matt a real-time view of Pilot and Software’s growth as they have gone from strength to strength.
 The other three brands in the Eucalyptus family are expected to see similar growth, with fertility brand Kin gaining traction with an impactful campaign calling upon businesses to revise their leave policies to better reflect the time it takes for women to recover from a miscarriage.
 It has garnered the support of 77 companies at the time of writing, who are all now supporting at least 10 days of paid miscarriage leave.